 This discussion addresses only U.S. Holders and does not discuss any tax considerations other than U.S. federal income tax considerations.
-Prospective investors are urged to consult their own tax advisors regarding the U.S. federal, state and local, and foreign tax consequences of the purchase, ownership, and disposition of ADSs.
+Prospective U.S. Holders are urged to consult their own tax advisors regarding the U.S. federal, state and local, and foreign tax consequences of the receipt, exercise and disposition of the subscription rights and the purchase, ownership, and disposition of Rights Shares.